The Shawnee National Forest is home to critters of all sorts

 The snakes are on the move!
-For about two months, reptiles and amphibians in the Shawnee National Forest will migrate from limestone bluffs across what’s known as Snake Road, to nearby LaRue Swamp.
+For about two months (in the spring and in the fall), reptiles and amphibians in the Shawnee National Forest in Illinois will migrate from limestone bluffs across what’s known as Snake Road, to nearby LaRue Swamp.

 The forest service closes a portion of Snake Road each spring to make sure these critters, some of which are considered threatened and endangered, can safely cross.